elm-community/elm-check/README.md

 existing producer to obtain the one you need.
 If necessary, you can write your own because the definition of `Producer` is exported.
 You'll need to dive into `elm-shrink`, as well and the `Random` module.

+## Upgrading from 2.x

+The `Investigator` type has been renamed `Producer`.
+You should do a find-and-replace.
+If you defined your own producers, you'll need to use the type alias directly (`Investigator generator shrinker`) and not the helper (`investigator generator shrinker`).

+if you relied on `claimN`, `claimNTrue`, and so on, you will need to rewrite your tests in the DSL.
+If you used the DSL in `Check.Test`, you will need to rewrite your tests using the main DSL, and then use `Check.Test.evidenceToTest` for integration with `elm-test`.